0Ky/discord-amxx/README.md

 ## License

-This project is licensed under the No Warranty Public License. - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the _No Warranty Public License_.
+See the [LICENSE](LICENSE) file for details.